 Children staying all day will be provided a nutritional hot lunch.
-If your child has any allergies, the center needs a written list of allergies on their emergency card and parent health history form.
+If your child has any allergies, the ECLC needs a written list of allergies on their emergency card and parent health history form.
 Accommodations will be made according to the child's health needs.

 We encourage all children to try new foods.
 Group eating provides a great opportunity for exploration of new foods.
 No sack lunches from home will be allowed during the school year.

 Each child's development is documented in an individual portfolio for each school year they are enrolled in the Center.
 The portfolio is a collection of children's work telling a story of what the child is learning and how that learning has occurred.
 Portfolios contain actual samples of writing, drawing, photographs of social development, records of teacher observations and checklists of skills.
 Portfolios are used as a tool for assessing growth and development.

 Parents should watch the table and the bulletin board in the entrance for announcements.
-Parent newsletters and weekly teacher letters will keep you informed of school happenings and reminders. refer to the attached school calendar for holiday recesses, school closings and many important dates that take place monthly.
+Weekly teacher letters will be e-mailed to keep you informed of school happenings and reminders.
+Refer to the attached school calendar for holiday recesses, school closings and many important dates that take place monthly.

 The teacher’s time and attention belong to the children.
 Please limit conversations on arrival and departure to necessary information or instructions for the welfare of the child.
 We do need to be informed of changes and happenings that may affect the child’s emotions or behavior during the day.
 For lengthier consultation, conversations or conferences, you may make an appointment with the director and/or teachers or they may request a conference with you concerning the child’s growth and progress.
 The observation room is available to parents as well as university students.